ELVIS-Project/vis-framework/README.md

 Software Dependencies
 =====================
-vis uses many software libraries to help with analysis.
-The following version numbers are the versions we use for development, but you may be able to use earlier and later versions too.
+The VIS framework uses many software libraries to help with analysis.
+These are required dependencies:

-- Python 2.7.5
+- Python 2.7
-- music21 1.6.0
+- music21
-- pandas 0.12.0
+- pandas
-- mock 1.0.1 (for testing)
+- mock (for testing)

+These are recommended dependencies:

+- numexpr (improved performance for pandas)
+- Bottleneck (improved performance for pandas)
+- tables (HDF5 output for pandas)
+- openpyxl (Excel output for pandas)